sorush-khajepor/pybind11-robot/readme.md

 ## Goal

-Write a detailed example that
+Robot is a detailed C++ example that using pybind11 a Python API is created for.

+In the example we see:

-1. converts C++ classes to python classes
+1. C++ classes converted to python classes
     - convert constructors
     - convert methods
     - read-write public data members